animetauren/KinectArm/README.md

 KinectArm
 =========

-Interfacing Kinect tracking with Arduino specializing on fingers.
+Interfacing an XBOX Kinect with an Arduino Uno to track hand and finger movements and to translate this into a robotic arm and hands.